operator-framework/java-operator-sdk/docs/documentation/features.md

 resource is compared with the resource in the cache.

 Note that the **first approach has significant benefits** in the situation when the operator is restarted and there is no cached resource anymore.
-In case two this leads to a reconciliation of every resource, event if the resource is not changed while the operator was not running.
+In case two this leads to a reconciliation of every resource in all cases, event if the resource is not changed while the operator was not running.
+However, in case informers are used the reconciliation from startup will happen anyway, since events will be propagated by the informer.

 ## Support for Well Known (non-custom) Kubernetes Resources